 Since the fourth grade, I’d been pushed and prodded and scolded to a particular style of writing.
 Something formal.
 Suitable for school.
 In dozens of English, history, literature courses, I learned how to write ‘appropriately’ for class papers.
 Later on, I’d learn how to write appropriately, but very differently, in an office, whether I was working for attorneys, for corporations selling products and in marketing.

 Could I do it?
 Sure.
 But none of it ever felt like me.
 Where was my writer’s voice?

 “A voice in literature… is an author’s individual writing style.” – literarydevices.net/voice

 That first week, I wrote in “school style” and was taken aback with his comments.
 “Loosen it up,” he wrote in the margin.
-Or for a thread that I figured was too far out there, “This part is great – why don’t you expand on it?”
+And next to an idea that I figured was too far out there: “This part is great – why don’t you expand on it?”
 Well, okay!
 So I tapped into me instead of hiding and I got praise.
 Buckets of it.
 The next semester, I wanted to continue working with him so I signed up for his advanced Comp & Lit course as an elective.

 “The one thing that you have that nobody else has is you.
 Your voice, your mind, your story, your vision.
 So write and draw and build and play and dance and live as only you can.” – Neil Gaiman

-Through all the assignments and in my subsequent books, I played with style.
+Through all the assignments and in my subsequent books, I’ve played with style.
 Experimented with voice.
-Tested the limits and found out what was too far and what felt just right.
+Tested the limits and found out what went too far and what felt just right.
 Just write.
 I’ve taken classes from some terrific teachers, a lot of classes.
-But Peter helped me find my true voice as a writer.
+But Peter is the one who gave me the confidence to find my true voice as a writer.

-The following posts are those response papers.
-My learning exercises, in tangible form, imperfectly recording my journey towards voice.
+The following seven posts are those response papers, written in 2008 and 2009.
+My learning, in tangible form, imperfectly recording my journey towards voice.
+Read the first one.